jayesh7899/Content-management-tool-1/content_management_tool-main/README.md

 FRONT END WEB DEVELOPMENT

-Welcome to the GitHub repository for my Full Stack Web Development internship project with Barath Intern.
+Welcome to the GitHub repository for my Full Stack Web Development project.
 This project is a versatile tool designed to simplify the process of creating and customizing a blog, allowing users to easily add text, images, videos, and other elements.

 Key Features:
 Text Editing: Users can add and edit text content.